Search

 Restoration

 The Trust is committed to preserving, conserving and protecting the historic gardens for the enjoyment of the public by protecting and renovating the gardens’ historic structures.
 We raise funds for restoration work from our Open Days, Talks to community groups and other operations and fundraising events.
+We also seek grants and support for individual projects.

 In 2019 Landsec funded the restoration by Herringbone Restoration Ltd of the last remaining set of steps into the Italian garden.